1986 – Not the best year for recording quality

 and there are surely many other Must Owns from 1970 we could name if we simply took the time to list them.

-This book tells the story of four of these albums well, and comes highly recommended:
+The book below tells the story of four of these albums well, and comes highly recommended:

 We’re big fans of this album, and a Shootout Winning Hot Stamper copy like this one will show you exactly why.
 It’s a favorite recording of ours here at Better Records for one very simple reason: Candy-O has got The BIG ROCK SOUND we love!